selvinortiz/craft.envy/README.md

 ---

 ## Final Thoughts
-1. If you are not using `git|mercurial` start right now!
+1. If you are not using `git` or another `vcs` start right now!

 2. It might be easier to start using **envy** by downloading rather than cloning into your *craft install* as that can lead to submodule issues.

-3. If you get stuck just ping track me down online, I'll be happy to help.
+3. If you get stuck just track me down online, I'll be happy to help.

 4. If you have any questions or comments you can find me on **twitter** [@selvinortiz](http://twitter.com/selvinortiz)